Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: A partially retargeted balancing approach

 The proof of this theorem is in supplementary Section \ref{sec:proofs_supp}.
-In the following sections, we discuss the implications of Problem \eqref{eq:our_db} in terms of both positivity and the interpretation of the resulting estimator while drawing comparisons to direct balancing weights, minimal weights, and overlap weights.
+In the following sections, we discuss the implications of Problem \eqref{eq:our_db} in terms of positivity, the interpretation of the resulting estimator, and related estimation problems while drawing comparisons to direct balancing weights, minimal weights, and overlap weights.